kaize/usefull_scopes/README.md

   </tr>
   <tr>
     <td>exclude</td>
-    <td>Selects only those records who are not in a given array (you could also provide a single object)</td>
+    <td>Selects only those records who are not in a given array (you could also provide a single object as an argument)</td>
   </tr>
 </table>